 Recorded Music OIBDA increased by \$587 million to \$936 million for the fiscal year ended September 30, 2021 from \$349 million for the fiscal year ended September 30, 2020 primarily as a result of higher revenues and lower non-cash stock-based compensation and other related expenses of \$367 million, partially offset by higher cost of revenues.
 Expressed as a percentage of Recorded Music revenues, Recorded Music OIBDA margin increased to 21% for the fiscal year ended September 30, 2021 from 9% for the fiscal year ended September 30, 2020.
-Excluding non-cash stock-based compensation and other related expenses, OIBDA as a percentage of Recorded Music revenue increased to 21% for the fiscal year ended September 30, 2021 from 19% for the fiscal year ended September 30, 2021 from 19% for the fiscal year ended September 30, 2021 from 19% for the fiscal year ended September 30, 2021 from 19% for the fiscal year ended September 30, 2021 from 19% for the fiscal year ended September 30, 2021 from 19% for the fiscal year ended September 30, 2021 from 19% for the fiscal year ended September 30, 2021 from 19% for the fiscal year ended September 30, 2021 from 19% for the fiscal year ended September 30, 2020 due to strong operating performance.
+Excluding non-cash stock-based compensation and other related expenses, OIBDA as a percentage of Recorded Music revenue increased to 21% for the fiscal year ended September 30, 2021 from 19% for the fiscal year ended September 30, 2020 due to strong operating performance.